A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Introduction

+Due to the results of Niederle \cite{Niederle_1989}, the study of the minimal automorphic posets of width three can be restricted to the investigation of the nice sections of width three.
+In our article, we develop and apply a recursive approach for the determination of those nice sections of width three which have a 4-crown stack as retract.
 After the preparatory Section \ref{sec_preparation}, we deal with the classes $\fN$ of nice sections and $\fC$ of {\em crowned sections} in Section \ref{sec_Sections}; $\fN$ is a proper subclass of $\fC$.
-We show in Theorem \ref{theo_split} that a poset $P \in \fC$ has a 4-crown stack as retract iff it can be decomposed by a {\em retractive split} in a certain way.
-This characterization gives raise to a recursive approach for the determination of the nice sections having a 4-crown stack as retract; it is described at the end of Section \ref{sec_Sections}.
+We see that a poset $P \in \fC$ has a 4-crown stack as retract iff it has such a retract which contains a {\em split level}, and we prove several results about the existence of such levels.
+We see in Lemma \ref{lemma_matching} that a split level of $R$ corresponds in $P$ to a certain decomposition by a {\em retractive split}, and based on this observation we develop at the end of Section \ref{sec_Sections} a recursive approach for the determination of the nice sections with a 4-crown stack as retract.

 In order to test the approach, we introduce the class $\fN_2$ of nice sections with {\em horizon two} in Section \ref{sec_horizonTwo}.
-For each integer $n \geq 2$, this class contains $2^{n-2}$ isomorphism types of posets of height $n$; the isomorphism types are described in Theorem \ref{theo_isomorphism}.
-We characterize in Theorem \ref{theo_RST} the retractive splits of posets $P \in \fN_2$ fulfilling the requirements of Theorem \ref{theo_split}, and using this result, we determine in Section \ref{sec_Application} by means of the recursive approach all posets $P \in \fN_2$ of height up to six having a 4-crown stack as retract.
+For each integer $n \geq 2$, this class contains $2^{n-2}$ isomorphism types of posets of height $n$; the isomorphism types are described in Theorem \ref{theo_isomorphism} which generalizes a result of Farley \cite[Prop.\ 4.1]{Farley_1997}.
+We characterize in Theorem \ref{theo_RST} the retractive splits of posets $P \in \fN_2$ which yield a 4-crown stack as retract.
+Using this result, we determine in Section \ref{sec_Application} by means of the recursive approach all posets $P \in \fN_2$ of height up to six with a 4-crown stack as retract.

-The characterization of the minimal automorphic posets of width three is regarded as a quite difficult task \cite[p.\ 98]{Schroeder_2016}, in parts even as ``intractable'' \cite[p.\ 126]{Farley_1997}.
-Also the sparse sequence of publications dealing with the topic indicates the difficulties.
-Nevertheless, it gives some confidence that the nice section of width three used by Schr\"{o}der \cite[p.\ 99]{Schroeder_2016} for the illustration of the difficulties and considered as ``nasty'' by Farley \cite[p.\ 136]{Farley_1997} is handled without a problem by the machinery developed in this article.
+The characterization of the minimal automorphic posets of width three is regarded as a difficult task \cite[p.\ 98]{Schroeder_2016}, in parts even as ``intractable'' \cite[p.\ 126]{Farley_1997}.
+Also the sparse sequence of publications indicates difficulties.
+Nevertheless, it gives some confidence that the nice section of width three used by Schr\"{o}der \cite[p.\ 99]{Schroeder_2016} for the illustration of the problems and considered as ``nasty'' by Farley \cite[p.\ 136]{Farley_1997} is handled without a problem by the machinery developed in this article.
 It is the poset coded as 1011 in Section \ref{sec_Application} and shown in Figure \ref{fig_PosetsHeight4}.